Hi, I’m temi

 Altogether, my work seeks to reimagine and move towards equitable and joyful futures for Black folk.

-temi lasade-anderson is a writer and researcher.
-Her research interests are digital intimacies and Blackness, data and digital rights, race, gender and communication on social media, online subcultures and diaspora, and online relationality.
-She was most recently a Fellow at the Centre of Advanced Internet Studies and in 2023 was the inaugural research curator-in-residence at FACT.
-Her work has been published in academic journals (Feminist Media Studies; Television and New Media) and independent media (DADDY Magazine; The Canary).
-She's completing her PhD on Black women's digital intimacy and digital futures of care.
+temi lasade-anderson is a writer and researcher, and Executive Director at Glitch.
+She's completing her PhD on Black women's digital intimacy at Kings College London.
+Her research interests are digital intimacies and Blackness; race, gender and communication on social media; and diaspora and relationality.
+She was most recently a Fellow at the Centre of Advanced Internet Studies (2024), and in 2023 was the inaugural research curator-in-residence at FACT.
+Her work has been published in academic journals (Feminist Media Studies; Television and New Media, Journal of Global Black Thought) and independent media (DADDY Magazine; The Canary).
 Previously, temi worked for various civil society organisations in tech and digital rights and as a digital advertising and marketing strategist for global advertising agencies.